-CRIMINAL PENALTIES: While you are traveling in Maldives, you are subject to its laws.
-Foreign laws and legal systems can be vastly different from our own.
+Criminal Penalties: You are subject to local laws.
+If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 When transiting Maldives, travelers should ensure their luggage does not contain prohibited or restricted items, which include weapons, ammunition, alcohol, pornography, and religious material offensive to Islam, among other items.
 In some places, it is illegal to take pictures of certain buildings.
-There are also some things that might be legal in the country you visit but still illegal in the United States, and you can be prosecuted under U.S. law, for example, if you buy pirated goods.
-Engaging in sexual conduct with children or using or disseminating child pornography in a foreign country is a crime prosecutable in the United States.
-If you break local laws in Maldives, your U.S. passport won’t help you avoid arrest or prosecution.
-It’s very important to know what’s legal and what’s not where you are going.
+If you break local laws in Maldives, your U.S. passport will not help you avoid arrest or prosecution.
+It is very important to know what is legal and what is not in the country you are visiting.

 Currency: Credit cards are increasingly accepted outside large hotels and resorts; cash payment in dollars is accepted at most retail shops and restaurants and by taxi drivers.

-There is no 911 equivalent for medical emergencies in Maldives; 119 is for the police only, and the Coast Guard responds to 191 calls for maritime emergencies.
+Medical Emergencies: There is no 911 equivalent for medical emergencies in Maldives; 119 is for the police only, and the Coast Guard responds to 191 calls for maritime emergencies.
 A patient would have to call an individual hospital for ambulance services.
-The quality of medical care in such instances may be uncertain, as most ambulances are ill equipped.
+The quality of medical care in such instances may be uncertain, and most ambulances are ill equipped.

 Five recompression chambers are available in Maldives.
 The largest and longest operating recompression chamber is on Bandos Island (15 minutes by speedboat from Malé).
 The others are located on Cinnamon Alidhoo Resort, Villingili Resort in Addu, Kuramathi Resort, and Kandholhudhoo Islands.